pondrejk/dizzer/chap-definitions.md

 ### Vs and keywords

-The Kitchin's summary mentioned in the previous section is based on a review of older definitions, starting with the often-cited three Vs (standing for *volume*, *velocity*, and *variety*) by @laney20013d.
+Kitchin's taxonomy mentioned in the previous section is based on a review of older definitions, starting with the often-cited three Vs (standing for *volume*, *velocity*, and *variety*) by @laney20013d.
 The notion of *exhaustivity* was added by @mayer2013big, concepts of *resolution* and *indexicality* came from @dodge2005codes, @boyd2012critical adds *relationality*, and the qualities of *extensionality* and *scalability* were taken from @marz2015big (in earlier 2012 MEAP Edition -- how to cite? footnote?) .. citovat podla kitchina.

 Other properties attributed to big data include *veracity* (data can be messy, noisy and contain uncertainty and error) and *value* (many insights can be extracted, data can be repurposed), both brought forward by @marr2014big.
 Moreover, *variability* (the meaning obtainable from data is shifting in relation to the context in which they are generated) was identified by David Hopkins in relation to text analysis (@brunnelli2011will).